deso-protocol/identity-swift/README.md

-# Bitclout Identity
+# DeSo Identity

-This is the native iOS library for Bitclout Identity.
+This is the native iOS library for DeSo Identity.
 It's not ready yet, but will be soon.
 Watch this space!